evi1haxor/e1ixir/content/quote.md

 ---

 > I highly recommend reading my Adages before you start conversation with me from your side.
 It will help us to have a clear and productive talk.
-If, by any chance, you also maintain a similar content, I'd like to read it.
+If, by any chance, you also maintain a similar content, I too would like to read them.

 ---